AsleyR/Trailer-Paradise/README.md

 - [License](#license)

 ## About project
-This website is made with _React_ for the front-end and, although not implemented yet, _Express_ for the back-end.
+This website is made with _React_ and _Tailwind CSS_ for the front-end and, although not implemented yet, _Express_ for the back-end.

+**Trailer Paradise** is made with the intent of simply being a learning project.
+All of the trailers shown in it are not own by me but by their own respectives parties.

 ## License
 [=> Read about the license 🔏](LICENSE).